VitaHEX-Games/HexFlow-Launcher/README.md

-# Custom Game Covers & Game Backgrounds
+# Custom Game Covers, Game Backgrounds and Music

 Place your custom covers in the game system's here "_ux0:/data/RetroFlow/COVERS/_"